How Grocery Businesses Can Grow Revenue Through E-Commerce Personalization

 For instance, knowing a shopper’s preference for vegetarian goods doesn’t help your bottom line if you can’t direct them to fresh produce and plant-based products.
 You need both customer data and product data to work together to form a comprehensive snapshot of who your customers are, what they’re purchasing, and how frequently they shop with your brand.

-Active Your Data With the Right Tech Stack
+Activate Your Data With the Right Tech Stack

 So, now that you know how important commerce data is to your business efforts, how can you effectively put it into practice?